Yakima veteran dismayed by U.S. withdrawal from Afghanistan, but does not regret his service

 Robbins Jr. would go on to serve three tours in 2014, 2016 and 2018.
 He said in total, he spent 21 months in Afghanistan, mostly near Kandahar Airfield and later Helmand province.

-Robbins was a 13F fire support specialist, and worked in intelligence gathering.
-Six days out of the week while in Afghanistan, he and his unit would perform patrols checking on the local villages or engaging with Afghan elders, he said.
+Robbins was a 13F fire support specialist and worked in intelligence gathering.
+Six days a week while in Afghanistan, he and his unit would perform patrols checking on the local villages or engaging with Afghan elders, he said.

 He said that the local children were skittish and would run away from American Army personnel, but warmed up to them after the soldiers gave out water and candy.
 Adults and elders did not always want help from American troops in his experience, and relationships could change day to day.